Autumn Semester 2021

-The autumn semester 2020 starts officially on Monday 31 August and ends on Sunday 17 January 2021.
-No classes are scheduled during the winter holiday, that is from 23 December 2020 to 6 January 2021.
+The autumn semester 2021 starts officially on Monday 30 August and ends on Sunday 16 January 2022.
+No classes are scheduled during the winter holidays, that is from 23 December 2021 to 6 January 2022.

-In the first admission round (deadline 15 January) only the Master's programme in mathematics has been open for applications and the admission results have already been communicated to all applicants.
-Newly admitted master students may select the first semester courses that are given at the department within the programme in mid August.
+In the first admission round (deadline 15 January) only the Bachelor's programme in mathematics has been open for applications and the admission results have already been communicated to all applicants.
 See information for new students.

-Some of the courses in mathematics, numerical analysis and mathematical statistics at the Faculty of Science will be opened for late applications on 15 July.
+Some of the courses in mathematics, numerical analysis and mathematical statistics at the Faculty of Science will be opened for late applications in August.
 All late applicants will be placed on the waiting list in chronological order.

 Admitted students will receive more information regarding the courses in August.
 Applicants placed on the admission's waiting list will receive a decision regarding admission after the introductory meetings.

-Teaching in the autumn 2020 will be carried out both digitally and on university premises.
-On-campus teaching is to follow the Swedish Public Health Agency’s rules, general guidelines and recommendations.
+Teaching in the autumn 2021 will be carried out both digitally and on university premises.
+On-campus teaching is to follow the Swedish Public Health Agency’s rules, general guidelines and recommendations, see more information below.

 Course websites for all courses in mathematics and numerical analysis at the Faculty of Science will be available in the new learning platform Canvas.